daos-stack/daos/docs/release/support_matrix_v2_2.md

 DAOS Version 2.2 requires at least libfabric Version 1.14.
 The RPM distribution of DAOS includes libfabric RPM packages with the correct version.
-It is strongly recommended to use exactly the provided libfabric version on all DAOS servers and all DAOS clients.
+It is strongly recommended to use the provided libfabric version on all DAOS servers and all DAOS clients.

 Not all libfabric providers are supported.
-DAOS Version 2.2 has been validated mainly with the `verbs` provider for InfiniBand fabrics, and the `tcp` provider for other fabrics.
+DAOS Version 2.2 has been validated mainly with the `verbs` provider for InfiniBand fabrics and the `tcp` provider for other fabrics.
 Future DAOS releases may add support for additional libfabric providers.

 Note:
-DAOS Version 2.2 has been validated with and supports the `tcp` provider.
+DAOS Version 2.2 has been validated and supports the `tcp` provider.
 Please refer to the
 [Provider Feature Matrix v1.14](https://github.com/ofiwg/libfabric/wiki/Provider-Feature-Matrix-v1.14.x) for information on the `tcp` provider in libfabric-1.14.

 Note:
-The `psm2` provider for Omni-Path fabrics has known issues when used in a DAOS context, and is not supported for production environments.
+The `psm2` provider for Omni-Path fabrics has known issues when used in a DAOS context and is not supported for production environments.
 Please refer to the
 [Cornelis Networks presentation](https://daosio.atlassian.net/wiki/download/attachments/11015454821/12_Update_on_Omni-Path_Support_for_DAOS_DUG21_19Nov2021.pdf)
 at [DUG21](https://daosio.atlassian.net/wiki/spaces/DC/pages/11015454821/DUG21)